ShiyueChen/Kaggle-TensorFlow---Help-Protect-the-Great-Barrier-Reef/README.md

 use tf2 and yolox to identify the crown-of-thorns starfish (COTS) in real time

-Step 1: run annotation.py to generate train.txt and val.txt
+Step 1: run annotation.py to generate train.txt and val.txt and convert coco to voc

 Step 2: run train.py